 What are the subject and object in a sentence?

-The subject is usually the thing or person who is carrying out an action.
+The subject is usually the thing or person who performs the action of the verb.

-The object is the thing or person that is involved in an action, but does not carry it out.
+The object is the thing or person that is involved in the action of the verb, but does not carry it out.